robin-mbg/may/README.md

 `may` can read paths from `stdin` that then replace the default list of available git repositories.
 Its output can also easily be used in standard commands such as `awk`, `grep`, ...

-The following is a very simple, `fzf`-based example to have a multi-selet of git repositories to pull.
+The following is a very simple, `fzf`-based example to have a multi-select of git repositories to pull.

 ```sh
 may | fzf -m | may -U